mattermost/docs/source/deployment/sso-ldap.rst

 2. Check your license to confirm it's uploaded and not expired.
 3. Check your Mattermost configuration settings to ensure that AD/LDAP is enabled, and the settings are correct.

-If you're still having issues, you can [contact support](https://mattermost.com/support/) for additional troubleshooting.
+If you're still having issues, you can `contact support <https://mattermost.com/support/>`_ for additional troubleshooting.

-#### I see the error `User not registered on AD/LDAP server`.
+I see the error ``User not registered on AD/LDAP server``.
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 This means the query sent back to the AD/LDAP server returned no results.
 We recommend that you:

-1. Check that the user credentials were entered properly - you should log in with the field set as the [`ID Attribute`](https://docs.mattermost.com/administration/config-settings.html#id-attribute).
+1. Check that the user credentials were entered properly - you should log in with the field set as the `ID Attribute <https://docs.mattermost.com/administration/config-settings.html#id-attribute>`_.
 2. Check that the user account exists in the AD/LDAP server.
 3. Check the AD/LDAP configuration settings are correct.

-If you're still having issues, you can [contact support](https://mattermost.com/support/) for additional troubleshooting.
+If you're still having issues, you can `contact support <https://mattermost.com/support/>`_ for additional troubleshooting.

-#### I updated a user account in AD/LDAP, and they can no longer log in to Mattermost.
+I updated a user account in AD/LDAP, and they can no longer log in to Mattermost.
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 If the user can no longer log in to Mattermost with their AD/LDAP credentials - for example, they get an error message `An account with that email already exists`, or a new Mattermost account is created when they try to log in - this means the **ID Attribute** for their account has changed.